 Ocean plastic is a growing disaster and tackling it has unprecedented support from consumers of all walks of life who are calling for business and government to take steps to significantly reduce plastic pollution and turn off the tap of plastic pollution.

 DPNR is expected to receive $272,000 for the 2019 swimming season to implement the beach monitoring and notification program at 43 beaches throughout the territory: 20 beaches on St. Croix, 8 beaches on St. John, and 15 beaches on St. Thomas.

 DPNR performed water quality analysis at 29 designated beaches throughout the territory during the week of June 11-15, 2018

-DPNR performed water quality analysis at 17 designated beaches throughout the Territory during the week of April 9-13, 2018.
-The following beaches meet water quality standards and are safe for swimming or fishing.
+DPNR performed water quality analysis at 17 designated beaches throughout the territory during the week of May 28 – June 1, 2018.

 This highly selective graduate-level program has already placed fellows in American Samoa, Guam, the U.S. Virgin Islands and the Commonwealth of the Northern Mariana Islands.

 The Department of Planning and Natural Resources (DPNR) announces that the Beach Water Quality Monitoring Program, which evaluates weekly water quality at popular swimming...